close-modal

 The Glutton

 In 1910 Liberal and their allied Budget League posters attacked members of the House of Lords.
 As British Liberal Prime Minister David Lloyd George made regular reference in his speeches to the idle Lords.
-The posters regularly showed the Lords to be lazy unwilling to remove their hands from their pockets to help.
+Posters regularly showed the Lords to be lazy unwilling to remove their hands from their pockets to help.
 It was the vice of greed, however, upon which opposition billboards focussed their most virulent attacks.
 Here the expertly drawn piggy eyes and red face of the milk stealer conveys the image of a figure that was full but still demanded more.

-Our Old Nobility
+Our Old Nobility, 1910

 Baiting the ‘Dear Food’ Hook